dotnet/docs-maui/docs/fundamentals/single-project.md

 At build time, the splash screen image is resized to the correct size for the target platform and device.
 The resized splash screen is then added to your app package.

-For more information, see [Splash screens](~/user-interface/images/splashscreen.md).
+For more information, see [Add a splash screen to a .NET MAUI app project](~/user-interface/images/splashscreen.md).

 ### Raw assets